ckc-org/skeletor/recipes/frontend-linting-setup.md

 Some notes:
 - Using eslint to catch errors/bad patterns.
 Config file: `/src/frontend/.eslintrc.js`
 - Using prettier to format code.
 Config file: `/src/frontend/.prettierrc`
-- Custom git hooks defined in `/bin/hooks/`
+- Custom git hooks defined in `/bin/hooks/`.
+This formats and lints the code prior to committing.

 ---